GE

 Anyone building a globally diversified ISA usually holds some US exposure — an S&P 500 tracker, a NASDAQ ETF, a US-listed sector fund.
 Most comparison articles price these at Bestinvest's 0.40% rate.
 They shouldn't.

 Bestinvest's service fee on US shares is 0.20% up to £500,000, dropping to 0.10% and then to zero on the standard tiers above.
-Hold £50,000 of US ETFs and the Bestinvest service fee is £100 a year — half what a fund at the same balance would cost.
+Hold £50,000 of US ETFs and the Bestinvest service fee is £100 a year — half what a UK fund at the same balance would cost.
 On £100,000, it is £200.

 AJ Bell handles the same US ETFs differently.
 Because ETFs sit on the shares account — not the funds account — they benefit from the £3.50-per-month cap.
 At £100,000 of US ETFs, AJ Bell charges £42 a year.
 At £500,000, still £42.
 That's a £158 gap at £100k, a £958 gap at £500k.

-Take the most common active investor profile: a £75,000 fund ISA with four trades a month (rebalance two positions, switch two others).
-At AJ Bell, that's £125/12 × 75,000 × 0.0025 — £188 platform fee plus 48 × £1.50 = £72 in dealing fees.
+Take the most common active-investor profile: a £75,000 fund ISA with four fund trades a month.
+At AJ Bell: £188 platform fee plus 48 × £1.50 = £72 dealing.
 Total: £260 a year.
 At Bestinvest: £300 platform fee plus £0 dealing.
 Total: £300 a year.
-AJ Bell still wins by £40.
+AJ Bell wins by £40.

 At eight fund trades a month, the AJ Bell dealing bill rises to £144.
-Total: £332 versus Bestinvest's flat £300.
+Total: £332 versus Bestinvest's £300.
 Bestinvest pulls ahead.

 For hands-off investors who pick a single managed portfolio and leave it alone, Bestinvest genuinely undercuts AJ Bell.
 The service fee drops to 0.20% from pound one — five basis points below AJ Bell's 0.25%.
 At £100,000, that's £200 a year versus £250.

 But platform fee is only half the total cost of a ready-made product.
 The other half is the ongoing charges figure — the OCF — charged by the underlying fund manager.
-Bestinvest's own fees-page illustration uses an indicative 0.35% OCF on its Smart funds range.
-AJ Bell's Ready-Made Portfolios carry fund-level OCFs that typically sit in the same 0.15% to 0.50% range depending on whether you pick the Cautious, Balanced or Adventurous mix — see the breakdown in our AJ Bell Ready-Made Portfolios review.
+Bestinvest's own fees page uses an indicative 0.35% OCF on its Smart funds range.
+AJ Bell's Ready-Made Portfolios carry fund-level OCFs that typically sit in the 0.15% to 0.50% range depending on whether you pick the Cautious, Balanced or Adventurous mix — see the breakdown in our AJ Bell Ready-Made Portfolios review.

 Stacking platform plus OCF on a £50,000 ready-made ISA: